Machine Shops

 Recent Developments

-- Producer prices for machine shops increased 0.7% in July compared to a year ago after rising 5.7% in the previous July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry declined 2.4% year over year in July, extending a mostly downward trend from its post-pandemic high in June 2023, BLS data show.
-While machine shops trimmed headcounts amid cooling demand from customers in the manufacturing sector, wages rose 4% YoY in July to $27.05 per hour, BLS data show.
+- Producer prices for machine shops rose 1.2% in November compared to a year ago after rising 1.2% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry fell by 3.1% year over year in October, extending a mostly downward trend from its post-pandemic high in June 2023, BLS data shows.
+While machine shops are trimming headcounts amid cooling demand from manufacturing customers, average industry wages rose 3.9% YoY in October to a new high of $27.49 per hour, BLS data show.

 - Artificial Intelligence is set to increase productivity at machine shops in the same way that robotics has, Modern Machine Shop (MMS) reports.
 When properly used, AI will help revolutionize the machining industry and bring tools to make machine shops perform better, MMS asserted in a recent article.
 Specifically, AI will help with tool selection, determining the best milling and turning tools for a particular job, speeding and optimizing CNC programming; and monitoring and tuning the machining process to minimize vibration, according to MMS, adding that these three areas are only the tip of the iceberg of the things that AI can potentially improve in machine shops to streamline processes for greater productivity and profitability.